 Invited Experts are subject to the same commitment as any other Member of the W3C Group they are invited to.
-If the required commitment is not fulfilled, an Invited Expert can also lose good standing.
-In this case, W3C might close accounts and end privileges of any Invited Expert without prior notice.
+If the required commitment is not fulfilled, W3C might close accounts and end privileges of any Invited Expert without prior notice.

 As the relationship of the Invited Expert with W3C is as an individual relationship, all assignments to any third party are not permissible.
 Assignments in violation of this clause are null and void.

-This Agreement shall be construed and controlled by the laws of the State of Massachusetts, USA.
-Further, the laws of the State of Massachusetts, USA, will govern any dispute arising from the terms of this agreement or a breach of this Agreement.
-The Invited Expert agrees to personal jurisdiction by the state and federal courts sitting in the State of Massachusetts.
+This Agreement shall be construed and controlled by the laws of the Commonwealth of Massachusetts, USA.
+Further, the laws of the Commonwealth of Massachusetts, USA, will govern any dispute arising from the terms of this agreement or a breach of this Agreement.
+The Invited Expert agrees to personal jurisdiction by the state and federal courts sitting in the Commonwealth of Massachusetts.